artorresv/netcarbon/README.md

 # Description

-Demonstration of a basic system for collecting, storing, processing and providing access to spectral index data and derived products.
+Demonstration of a basic system for collecting, storing, processing and providing access to spectral indices data and derived products.

 The system is composed by: